Ice Age: Scrat Tales: Release

 The series was released as a Disney+ original series on April 13, 2022.

-The series was the final production from Blue Sky Studios to be released by 20th Century Studios following the studio's closure on April 10, 2021, and the only television series produced by Blue Sky Studios.
+The series was the last production from Blue Sky Studios to be released by 20th Century Studios following Blue Sky's closure on April 10, 2021, as well as the only television series ever produced by Blue Sky.

 "The End"

 On April 13, the same release date that had been announced for the series, an unlisted video, simply titled The End, was uploaded by a former Blue Sky Studios employee onto YouTube, whose account went under the name Finale.
-The short, which was separate from the series, ended the infamous running gag by featuring Scrat finally achieving his dream of eating an acorn with no catches, and then scurrying off screen, presumably to find adventure elsewhere.
-The short was allegedly the final piece of animation made by Blue Sky Studios before their closure in 2021, made by a small team of animators to serve as "a send off on their own terms."
+The short, which was separate from the series, finished the infamous running gag by featuring Scrat finally achieving his dream of eating an acorn with no catches, and then happily scurrying off-screen, presumably to find adventure elsewhere.
+The short was allegedly the final piece of animation made by Blue Sky Studios before their closure in 2021, made by a small team of animators to serve as "a send-off on their own terms."
 The scene quickly went viral on the Internet which led to widespread coverage from major news sites, as they had reported that it finally left closure to Scrat's 20-year on-screen battle, in which he ultimately accomplished his goal.